MYavuzYAGIS/AylaCoin/Readme.md

 Also on top of that is build `AylaCoin` where `decentralized` nodes in the network can exchange `AylaCoin` with each other.

+## Mock Data:

+in the mock/*.json files, you can find the mock data for the nodes and the transaction format.

 # blockchain.py

 ## Dependencies